 Impurities causing deposits

-The most important chemicals contained in water that influences the formation of deposits in the boilers are the salts of calcium and magnesium, which are known as hardness salts.
+The most important chemicals contained in water that influence the formation of deposits in the boilers are the salts of calcium and magnesium, which are known as hardness salts.
 Calcium and magnesium bicarbonate dissolve in water to form an alkaline solution and these salts are known as alkaline hardness.
 They decompose upon heating, releasing carbon dioxide and forming a soft sludge, which settles out These are called temporary hardness that can be removed by boiling.
 Calcium and magnesium sulfates, chlorides and nitrates, etc. when dissolved in water are chemically neutral and are known as non-alkaline hardness.
 These are called permanent hardness and form bard scales on boiler surfaces, which are difficult to remove.
-Non-alkalinity hardness chemicals fall out of the solution due to reduction in solubility as the temperature rises, by concentration due to evaporation which takes place within the boiler, or by the chemical change to a less soluble compound.
+Non-alkalinity hardness chemicals fall out of the solution due to a reduction in solubility as the temperature rises, by concentration due to evaporation which takes place within the boiler, or by the chemical change to a less soluble compound.

 The presence of silica in boiler water can rise to the formation of bard silicate scales.
 It can also associate with calcium and magnesium salts, forming calcium and magnesium silicates of very low thermal conductivity.
-Silica can give rise to deposits on steam turbine blades which can reduce plant efficiency after been carried over either in droplets of water in steam or in the volatile form in steam at higher pressures.
+Silica can give rise to deposits on steam turbine blades which can reduce plant efficiency after being carried over either in droplets of water in steam or in the volatile form in steam at higher pressures.
 Two major types of boiler water treatment are Internal water treatment and External water treatment.

 Internal Water Treatment